 “We wanted a certain quality standard in the presentations, and this gave us more control over the delivery.
 Our speakers are subject matter experts, but they might not be experts in presenting on camera.
 To help them, we gave them detailed instructions,” adds Magda.

-The main instruction for both pre-recorded and live presentations was having an external microphone, a high-quality external camera, and a great source of light.
+The main instruction for both pre-recorded and live presentations was to have an external microphone, a high-quality external camera, and a great source of light.
 To make the talks look consistent, the speakers had to have a plain, light-colored background.

 “If anyone didn’t have the right equipment, we purchased external mics and small LED lamps and sent them to speakers.
 As for the external camera, most new smartphones can do the job, so that’s what most people used for recording.”